Revised Product Liability Directive

 Scope

-The proposed Directive applies to economic operators, such as manufacturers, importers and distributors, of “products”.
+The revised Product Liability Directive will apply to economic operators, such as manufacturers, importers and distributors, of “products”.
 Providers of online platforms that allow consumers to conclude contracts with traders, are also subject to the Directive.

-The proposed Directive extends the scope of potentially liable entities by defining software, digital manufacturing files and certain digital services as “products” in the meaning of the Directive.
+The revision of the Directive extends the scope of potentially liable entities by defining software, digital manufacturing files and certain digital services as “products” in the meaning of the Directive.
 Therefore, the proposal will be of relevance for technology companies offering digital products.

-The scope of the proposed Directive does not extend to the source code itself and non-commercial open source-software.
+The scope of the revised Directive does not extend to the source code itself and non-commercial open source-software.

 Relevance

-The proposal is set to replace the current Directive on product liability.
-Its overarching goal is to bring the EU product liability regime up to speed with the digital age, circular economy and global value chains.
-While the proposed Directive has many similarities with the current Directive, it introduces important changes for the technology sector by introducing new provisions that clarifies the scope of product liability for digital products (software etc.).
+The overarching goal of the revision is to bring the EU product liability regime up to speed with the digital age, circular economy and global value chains.
+While the revised Directive has many similarities with the previous Directive, it introduces important changes for the technology sector by introducing new provisions that clarifies the scope of product liability for digital products (software etc.).

 Key obligations

-According to the proposal, product defectiveness may extend to the lack of software updates under the manufacturer’s control as well as the failure to address cybersecurity vulnerabilities.
+According to the revised Directive, product defectiveness may extend to the lack of software updates under the manufacturer’s control as well as the failure to address cybersecurity vulnerabilities.

-The proposed Directive extends the nature of damages to loss and corruption of data that is not used exclusively for professional purposes.
-Hence, its implementation will potentially affect limitations of liability for the customers loss of data in B2C-contracts.
+The revised Directive extends the nature of damages to loss and corruption of data that is not used exclusively for professional purposes.
+Hence, the revision may affect limitations of liability for the customers loss of data in B2C-contracts.